n-deleforge/gam-z/README.md

 # Gam'z

 > Version 1.1 :memo:
-> An application which group several little games as Tic Tac Toe and the Hangman.
+> An application which group several little games as Tic Tac Toe.

 ## How to use it ?